Tucker tensor factor models: matricization and mode-wise PCA estimation: Theoretical results

-The $L_2$-norms of the loading matrices act as a measurement for signal strength of the latent factor, and the degree of factor strength may be strong or weak depending on the growing rate with respect to mode size.
-In Assumption 3, we assume the boundedness of entries of mode-wise loading matrices to reflect the factor strength, and the asymptotic normalization through orthogonalization to make our model work within the strong factor regime.
-It guarantees that the factors are shared pervasively by most of the entries of tensor observations.
-Assumption 3 is standard in confining loading matrices, acting as the mode-wise counterpart of Assumption F1 (a) plus (c) in \cite{StockWatson2002JASA-forecasting}, and is consistent with similar assumptions in the literature \citep{Bai2003Econometrica-inferential,LamYaoBathia2011Biometrika-estimation,WangLiuChen2019JOE-factor,ChenFan2021JASA-statistical}.
+Assumption 3.1 assumes the boundedness of entries of mode-wise loading matrices; Assumption 3.2 assumes the asymptotic normalization through orthogonalization and makes our model work within the strong factor regime.
+They guarantee that the factors have nontrivial contribution to most of the entries of tensor observations.
+Assumption 3 is standard in confining loading matrices, acting as the mode-wise counterpart of Assumption F1 (a) plus (c) in \citet{StockWatson2002JASA-forecasting}, and is consistent with similar assumptions in the literature \citep{Bai2003Econometrica-inferential, LamYaoBathia2011Biometrika-estimation, WangLiuChen2019JOE-factor, ChenFan2023JASA-statistical, YuHeKongZhang2022JOE-projected}.